 Parted is by default installed on most modern Linux distributions.
 If it's not included in your distribution, install parted manually.

-Installing parted on Ubuntu and Debian flavored distros:
+On Ubuntu and Debian flavored distros:

 sudo apt install parted

-Installing parted on CentOS Stream and RHEL:
+On CentOS Stream and RHEL:

 sudo yum install parted

-How to use command Parted
+How to use Command Parted

 Let's learn some of the most common use of command parted in Linux